 2019 is right around the corner and SEO is changing at a breakneck pace.
 We’ve seen massive algorithm updates and turbulence in the rankings across all corners of the internet.
 I wanted to expand on how these recent updates affect photographers.
 Let’s look at the recent changes, diagnose what they’re really affecting, and make better strategies to improve our rankings for the new year.
+To join the discussion, check out my Facebook Group.

 Table of Contents